kerolosragaie/movies_app/README.md

 ### Let's test deep links
 > For sure if tryed to launch the app from any browser on the device it will not open because 'http://kerollos.com' is a local host (dummy url), so the best solution to test if deep links works or no, I will call ADB and give it the local host 'http://kerollos.com' and my app package name 'com.kerollos.appgain_task_movies' like below:

-1. Download and run (or install the app) the project and in the terminal type below line and press enter:
+1. Download and run the project using VS code (or Android Studio) and in the terminal type below line and press enter:

 ```Dart
 adb shell 'am start -a android.intent.action.VIEW -c android.intent.category.BROWSABLE -d "http://kerollos.com/homeScreen' com.kerollos.appgain_task_movies